alwaysbegrowing/arbor-contracts/docs/BondFactory.md

 ### IssuerAllowListEnabled

-Emitted when the issuerallow list is toggled on or off.
+Emitted when the restriction of bond creation to allow-listed accounts is toggled on or off.